 After all the legal disputes over EDGE’s name, I for one am glad to have the opportunity to play it on the PC now.
 EDGE has this inherent charm in the sense that whenever you fire it up on Steam, your humorous friends will flood the screen yelling “EDGE” in all caps.

 Nailing that feeling of satisfaction when you’ve figured out a solution to the task at hand is very difficult.
-Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered exploring.
-When done well, it is logical, intuitive and rewarding.
-It’s like pulling out that second to last piece of Jenga.
-This is what Defy Gravity Extended is: an extremely satisfying game.
-You play as […]
+Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered… Continue reading Review: Defy Gravity Extended

 In my opinion, good cricket games are fairly hard to come by, so when I was scouring the Steam sale last month, Cricket Revolution caught my eye.
-At only one pound, it had to be worth a go, because even if it wasn’t very good, a) I would be supporting an indie developer, and b) it would give me something to do for a few short hours.
-Thankfully though, it is well worth one solitary English Pound.
+At only one pound, it had to be worth a go, because even if it wasn’t very good, a) I would be supporting an indie developer, and b)… Continue reading Review: Cricket Revolution